openethereum/openethereum.github.io/Home.md

 # Parity

+## Quick Start

-### Quick Start with Docker
+### Docker Environment

 Docker's great for making sure differences between operating systems, distributions, installations and build environments don't get in the way of coding fun.
-For a quick start, we'll just use docker to set up a minimal Ubuntu installation and take it from there.
-You can use similar instructions to get things working on pretty much any Linux installation or a Mac Homebrew system, but that's left as an exercise to the reader for now.
+For this quick start, we'll just use docker to set up a minimal Ubuntu installation and take it from there.
+However, you don't strictly need docker - similar instructions can almost certainly be used to get things working on pretty much any Linux installation or a Mac Homebrew system, but don't come complaining if it doesn't work for you on some niche distribution (Arch, I'm looking at you!) with 6 months of cruft caking it up.
+Rather, get the docker image working and then figure out what the differences are.

 *NOTE*: Ensure you have docker to begin with.